Melanated-Cyber-Kings/Project-ARMAGEDDON/LAB1/a/4-SECRETS-MANAGER-PHASE-3.md

   - <a href="https://github.com/Melanated-Cyber-Kings/Project-ARMAGEDDON/blob/main/LAB1/a/4-SECRETS-MANAGER-PHASE-3.md#-11-terraform-actions">1.1 Terraform Action</a>
   - <a href="https://github.com/Melanated-Cyber-Kings/Project-ARMAGEDDON/blob/main/LAB1/a/4-SECRETS-MANAGER-PHASE-3.md#-12-why-the-secret-is-created-before-rds">1.2  Why the Secret Is Created Before RDS</a>
   - <a href="https://github.com/Melanated-Cyber-Kings/Project-ARMAGEDDON/blob/main/LAB1/a/4-SECRETS-MANAGER-PHASE-3.md#-13-terraform-checkpoint">1.3 Terraform checkpoint</a>
+  - <a href="https://github.com/Melanated-Cyber-Kings/Project-ARMAGEDDON/blob/main/LAB1/a/4-SECRETS-MANAGER-PHASE-3.md#-13-terraform-checkpoint">1.4 Why you hardcode the secrets manager with a username and password?</a>

 <br>